What Really Causes IT Band Syndrome Pain (And How Do You Fix It)?

 Pain down the outside of your leg?

 It’s a sign something’s not working right.
 Pain, contrary to popular belief, is your friend – it’s your body’s way of signaling to you that something needs your attention.
+And as a chiropractor in Brookfield, WI, I’m here to help you fix it.

 One of the most common causes of knee, hip and outer-thigh pain is something called IT band syndrome (ITBS).
 This is especially true if you’re a runner, cyclist or hiker.
 And if IT band syndrome is something you’ve dealt with, you know it’s an incredibly painful and frustratingly-stubborn injury to deal with.